TDG-Platform/docs/AOP Strip Processor.md

 # AOP Strip Processor (Advanced Ortho Product)

-The AOP Strip Processor generates large scale, color balanced ortho imagery in a semi-automated fashion.
-Level 1B imagery is processed according to defined inputs.
+The AOP Strip Processor produces orthorectified imagery from raw (level 1B) imagery.
+There are many additional processing options including atmospheric compensataion (always recommended), pansharpening and dynamic range adjustment (DRA).
 The AOP Strip Processor can be run through a simple Python script using  [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst), which requires some initial setup, or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
 Tasks and workflows can be added to AOP (described here in [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/running_workflows.rst)) or run separately after the AOP process is completed.

-**Example Script:** These basic settings will run orthorectification and DG AComp on an input dataset containing MS + PAN.
-See also examples listed under the optional settings below.
+**Example Script:** Here is a quick example that uses the AOP Strip Processor to produce and orthorectified and atmospherically compensated dataset of Multispectral and Panchromatic output from a WorldView-3 image over Naples, Italy.
+The output will be saved to a user-specified location under s3://bucket/prefix.

     # Quickstart Example producing an Orthorectified and Acomp output for MS + PAN
     # First Initialize the Environment